Bananattack/gbc_rpg/readme.md

 How to Build
 ------------
-Run `build.bat`.
+On Windows, run `build.bat`.
 When it successfully compiles, you should have a `hello.gb` file to run and play with.
 Enjoy!

 Hardware Compatibility
 ----------------------